Right Arrow

 • Power over Ethernet (PoE): Technology that delivers both power and data through a single Ethernet cable, simplifying installation and reducing infrastructure costs.

-• Video Management System (VMS): Software platform that provides centralized control over multiple cameras, recorders, and analytics tools across an enterprise.
+• Video Management System (VMS): Software platform that offers centralized control over multiple cameras, recorders, and analytics tools across an enterprise.

-• ONVIF: Open Network Video Interface Forum standard that ensures compatibility between different manufacturers' equipment.
+• ONVIF: Open Network Video Interface Forum standard that supports compatibility between different manufacturers' equipment.

 • Edge Computing: Processing that occurs at the camera level rather than centrally, reducing network load and enabling faster response times.